transmaxxing/transmaxxing.github.io/medical/HRT.md

 You can expect results to begin in weeks to months - See [HRT Timeline](TIMELINE)

+[Blood Testing](TESTING) is one indicator of HRT efficacy, but is not the only guidemark that should be followed.

 ## Anti-Androgens (AA)
 > If your testosterone is high you might benefit from an anti-androgen, this however should only be a temporary solution since not having enough sex-hormones (estrogen+testosterone) will be bad for your